 1 Ofgem is the office of the Authority.
 The terms "Ofgem" and "the Authority" are used interchangeably in this letter.

-2 ELEXON document reference P184MR, Version No. Final/1.0, dated 12 May 2005 a) the efficient discharge by the licensee of the obligations imposed upon it by this licence;
+2 ELEXON document reference P185MR, Version No. Final 1.0, dated 12 May 2005.

 3 The Applicable BSC Objectives, as contained in Standard Condition C3 (3) of NGC's Transmission Licence, are: